DemonicSavage/mikan/README.md

 [Paths]
 data_dir = ~/Idol_Cards

-# sessionid cookie (required only for SIF2 support, optional otherwise)
+# Other options
 [Other]
+# Formerly needed for SIF2 support
 cookie = your_sessionid_cookie
+# Maximum concurrent connections, default is 10
+max_connections = 10
 ```

 You can find this file in `$XDG_CONFIG_HOME/mikan` on Linux, `%APPDATA%\Local\mikan\mikan` on Windows, or `/Library/Application Support/mikan` on macOS.